 Development of steam locomotives in Austro-Hungary was influenced by two important factors: comparatively poor quality of many tracks and low calorific value of domestic coals.
 The former implied axle load limit of 14.5 tonnes; the latter called for large fireboxes, in order to achieve sufficient steam production and parameters.
 These factors influenced the Austrian school of locomotive design.
 Many achievements of this school are connected with the name of Karl Gölsdorf (1861-1916).

 In 1939 three examples (Pn11-2, -6 and -9) were captured by Germans and re-numbered 16 051 through 053.
 They were used mainly in Austria.
 The rest fell into Soviet hands, but all except two became German booty after Fall Barbarossa.
-Pn11-4 (ex 210.05, WLF 1929/1910) was converted to the 1524 mm track, but retained its Polish service number, albeit written in Russian script.
-Its final fate is not known.
+Pn11-4 (ex 210.05, WLF 1929/1910) was converted to the 1524 mm track, but retained its Polish service number, albeit written in Russian script; Pn11-1 was probably not re-gauged.
+Their final fate is not known.
 German ex-Pn11s were returned after the war.
 Four came from Czechoslovakia and one from Austria between 1947 and 1948: neither ÖBB nor ČSD had assigned them any service number.
 They were given new PKP numbers, but saw no service; all were written off in 1950.
 Pn11-8 (ex 210.09, BMMF 358/1910), returned by DR in 1955, was scrapped without being entered into the PKP rosters.
 Moreover, six Pn12s returned after the war were initially erroneously designated Pn11-7 through 12.

 Class 210 was certainly among the best and most advanced European express locomotives running on saturated steam, but appeared when superheating had already proven its advantages and had become a well-established design feature.
 In fact they served as a starting point for Gölsdorf’s most famous brainchild, class 310.
 No engine of this type has survived until today.